-Alberta Education has an agreement with the Canadian Copyright Licensing Agency (Access Copyright).
-Most schools in the province are covered in the license.
-Alberta Education makes the payment for the license on behalf of all participating school authorities.
-The costs of the license, plus GST, are recovered from school authorities on a full-time equivalent student basis.
+School authorities are subject to the Access Copyright Elementary and Secondary School Tariff 2005-2009, as set by the Copyright Board of Canada in 2009.
+Alberta Education makes the payment for the tariff on their behalf.
+The costs of the tariff, plus GST, are recovered from school authorities on a full-time equivalent (FTE) funded child/student basis.

-2. Edulink:
+Edulink: